Sanjog (TV series): Development

 The series was announced by 'Rashmi Sharma Telefilms' in July 2022 by Zee TV.
-The series follows the story of two distinct mothers. it replaced Kashibai Bajirao Ballal in its timeslot.
-That completed its run.
+The series follows the story of two distinct mothers.

 Casting

 In July 2022, Rajneesh Duggal was cast for lead role in the series, making his fiction show debut.

 Shefali Sharma was cast as the female lead, marking her television comeback after 6 years.
 Kamya Panjabi was signed as the other female lead.

 Filming

 The series is mainly shot at the Film City, Mumbai.
 The shooting of the series began in July 2022.

 Cancellation

 The series went off-air on 25 November 2022, due to low viewership.